governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/tech-architecture.md

 - what capability families do we need?
 - what kinds of tools fill them?
 - where are the major domains of responsibility?

+Page 2 helps answer:

+- what is the essential boundary structure for reading, writing, and evolving the model?
+- where should clients couple into the system?
+- why should schema change be treated as a first-class managed concern?

 And Page 3 helps answer: